FinalCAD/csv2hash/README.md

 	{ name: 'aswering', type: 'string', values: ['yes', 'no'], position: [0,0] }

-All keys as default value, so you can just define this rule :
+All keys as default values, so you can just define this rule :

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0] }

 You can define message, default is 'undefined :key on :position'

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0], message: 'this value is not supported' }

+You can also define Range

+	{ name: 'score', values: 0..5, position: [0,0] }

 if you insert key on you message they will be substituted